mirisuzanne/mia/content/posts/journal/tech-ai-wtf.md

 It's impossible for me to discuss the _utility_ of a thing when I fundamentally disagree with the _purpose_ of it.

+I don't care how well their 'AI' _works_ -- or if you found a fancy fun use-case.
+It _fucks me up_ watching peers treat this tech
+_from people who want to eradicate me_ as a future worth considering.
 I don't want any of this.
-I don't care if it works, I hate what it's _for_.

 I don't need _an agent_,
 I want to _maintain my own agency_.